 I-CAN Digital Winter School – 2017

 The aim of the I-CAN Digital Winter School was to add value, support learning, improve results and ignite a passion to Grade 11 & 12 CAT (Computer Application Technology) students.
 Students who completed the programme received International Microsoft Office Specialist Certification.
-51 High School students lives were change through exposure and empowerment of technology!
+Fifty one (51) High School students’ lives were change through exposure and empowerment of technology!
 See Website for project results!